 In this blog, I will mention only the most trustworthy VPN services you can use on your Mac to get an instant privacy boost.

-1. Surfshark – 30-day Money-Back Guarantee for Mac
+1. Surfshark – Powerful Free (trial) Mac VPN

 For more information, see this Surfshark review.